 Just outside of a women and children’s hospital and research center in Qatar is a startling series of 14 gigantic bronze sculptures.
 At first, you’re not sure what you’re looking at, and then you realize it’s a newly fertilized human egg, dividing rapidly.
 Each subsequent sculpture shows another stage of gestation.
 The sculptures by Damien Hirst, called “The Miraculous Journey,” detail the journey of a newly fertilized life, from conception all the way to birth.

 “Ultimately, the journey a baby goes through before birth is bigger than anything it will experience in its human life,” Hirst said.
 “I hope the sculpture will instill in the viewer a sense of awe and wonder at this extraordinary human process.”

-The hospital actually unveiled the statues in 2013, but they were covered up again until this November, on account of the controversy they caused.
+The hospital actually unveiled the statues in 2013, but they were covered up again for five years until this November, on account of the controversy they caused.
 (A 46-foot-tall naked baby isn’t exactly an ordinary sight in the region.)
-Now, they’re quickly becoming a landmark, with every tourist stopping to take pictures of the thought-provoking art.
+Now, they have become a solidified landmark in Qatar, with every tourist stopping to take pictures of the thought-provoking art.